 Continuity mistake: In the first few scenes with the air cavalry commander, his black hat has a lieutenant colonel rank and a small crossed-sword emblem on it.
 Later, as his helicopter lands on the beach, his hat has no rank and is emblazoned with a very large crossed-sword Cav emblem.

 Continuity mistake: After the helicopter attack when the chopper drops the patrol boat into the water, you can see the canopy and the radar type antenna break and collapse.
 When you see it again it's in perfect condition.

-Continuity: As Chef grabs the black wig it's clear to see that the window on the helicopter door has a strain crack going down the middle of it.
+Continuity mistake: As Chef grabs the black wig it's clear to see that the window on the helicopter door has a strain crack going down the middle of it.
 It's there for two shots then when Clean hammers on the helicopter door the first time it's not broken.
 After he climbs up onto the helicopter and bangs on the front windshield he comes back to the side window a second time and it's cracked again.

-Continuity: Roxanne prepares a pipe for Captain Willard and says, "It was the morphine he took for the wounds he suffered in his heart."
+Continuity mistake: Roxanne prepares a pipe for Captain Willard and says, "It was the morphine he took for the wounds he suffered in his heart."
 The shadow of her left hand falls on her face as she holds the needle over the flame.
 In the next shot, however, the lighting has changed and the shadow is now nowhere near her face.